mohsen-sec/netexec-mcp-ollama/docs/troubleshooting.md

 | **Visual Hierarchy** | Flat | Clear header levels |
 | **Badges** | No | Status indicators |
 | **Callouts** | No | Blockquotes for emphasis |

-This version renders beautifully on GitHub with proper spacing, colors, and structure!